maiaburaad/fastify-log-api/README.md

 | COPY TEXT + transactional rollup work | ~6.2k logs/s | Rejected |
 | Multi-row INSERT + rollup work | ~13.1k logs/s | Better fit |

 `COPY` is an excellent bulk-loading primitive in many workloads, but this API is not a one-shot file importer.

-The write path also has validation, HTTP batching, rollup maintenance, transactional semantics, and concurrency behavior.
+The write path also includes:

+- validation;
+- HTTP batching;
+- rollup maintenance;
+- transactional semantics;
+- concurrent requests;
+- and durability requirements.

 The experiment was therefore reverted instead of being kept merely because `COPY` is theoretically associated with bulk performance.